bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 It's kind of like how it works.
 It illustrates how like, see the three, like this mint A and mint B, those are Federation mints.
 LN merchant, it doesn't know anything about Federation, doesn't even know they exist.
-The cool thing is, Mint A and Mint B can interoperate, or Mint 1 and 2.
+The cool thing is, Mint 1 and Mint 2 can interoperate.
-And Mint 1 and Ellen Merchant can also interoperate, because like, Lightning is the lingua franca.
+And Mint 1 and LN Merchant can also interoperate, because like, Lightning is the lingua franca.

 Stephen DeLorme: 00:22:13

-We've got this LSP over here, and let's say like someone in that one decides that they want to pay somebody over here and Mint 2.
+We've got this LSP over here, and let's say like someone in that one decides that they want to pay somebody over here in Mint 2.
 Well, you would end up with is this Lightning transaction between these two LSPs here.
 And so this Mint would lose some of its Bitcoin.
 This Mint would gain some Bitcoin and then in response to gaining that Bitcoin they then have to Mint eCash tokens to represent those.